-- Enough observations where available to estimate the adjustment for the lake (more than 3 months of data). - The uncertainty of the adjustment was < 0.049 which was valid for 80% of the lakes.
+• Enough observations where available to estimate the adjustment for the lake (more than 3 months of data for each sensor-to-reference pair).

+The uncertainty of the adjustment was < 0.
+049. In the previous version this was valid for 80% of the lakes.